Lava Beds National Monument

 Lava Beds National Monument is located in northeastern California, in Siskiyou and Modoc counties.
-The monument lies on the northeastern flank of Medicine Lake Volcano and has the largest total area covered by a volcano in the Cascade Range.
+The monument lies on the northeastern flank of Medicine Lake Volcano, which is the largest volcano by area in the Cascade Range.

 The region in and around Lava Beds National Monument lies at the junction of the Sierra-Klamath, Cascade, and Great Basin physiographic provinces.
 The monument was established as a national monument on November 21, 1925, and includes more than 46000 acre.

 Lava Beds National Monument has numerous lava tubes, with 27 having marked entrances and developed trails for public access and exploration.
 The monument also offers trails through the high Great Basin xeric shrubland desert landscape and the volcanic field.
 In 1872 and 1873, the area was the site of the Modoc War, involving a band led by Kintpuash (also known as Captain Jack).
 The area of Captain Jack's Stronghold was named in his honor.